nklansford/keyway/README.md

 # keyway
-Making an old project responsive as well as implement web best practices
+Making an old project responsive as well as implementing web best practices